-Somewhere in an alternative universe, it’s possible that one of the most feared hitters in baseball might have instead been known as one of its greatest pitchers.
-Babe Ruth started out as a pitcher for the Boston Red Sox in 1914, and when approached about getting his bat into the lineup on a daily basis in 1918, his manager Ed Barrow responded that “I’d be the laughingstock of baseball if I took the best lefthander in the league and put him in the outfield.”
-A couple of years later, Ruth was sold to New York’s team for an unprecedented $125,000 where he proceeded to hit 54 home runs for the Yankees, and begin a pretty good career hitting a baseball instead of throwing it at people.
+Somewhere in an alternative universe, one of the most feared hitters in baseball might have instead been known as one of its greatest pitchers.
+Babe Ruth started as a pitcher for the Boston Red Sox in 1914, and when approached about getting his bat into the lineup daily in 1918, his manager Ed Barrow responded that “I’d be the laughingstock of baseball if I took the best lefthander in the league and put him in the outfield.”
+A couple of years later, Ruth was sold to New York’s team for an unprecedented $125,000 where he proceeded to hit 54 home runs for the Yankees and begin a pretty good career hitting a baseball instead of throwing it at people.

 Google may monitor the results of search queries over time, and adjust the results of those queries based upon certain factors.
 Google was granted a patent called Document scoring based on query analysis (US Patent 8,051,071) filed on November 22, 2006 and granted on November 1, 2011.
-The patent describes a number of different types of query-based analysis that Google might undertake to rerank search results based upon this query analysis.
+The patent describes several different types of query-based analysis that Google might undertake to rerank search results based on this query analysis.

 Query Analysis Factors